TEAM 2 TRAFFIC: Wednesday Morning Commute

 The TMC has been notified that the Plaquemine Ferry is currently shut down due to fog.

-6:50a: Accident in East Baton Rouge on Millerville Rd NB/SB at I 12; Center lane blocked
+6:50a: Accident in East Baton Rouge on Millerville Rd NB/SB at I 12; Center lane blocked; CLEARED

-7a: Accident in Kleinpeter on Siegen Ln NB/SB at Reiger Rd
+7a: Accident in Kleinpeter on Siegen Ln NB/SB at Reiger Rd; CLEARED

 Trending News

-7:25a: Accident in Baton Rouge on Tiger Bend Rd EB/WB at Hickory Ridge Boulevard
+7:25a: Accident in Baton Rouge on Tiger Bend Rd EB/WB at Hickory Ridge Boulevard; CLEARED

 More News